Why I’m Running

 5 Education & Workforce Development

-Rep. Boddie will be a driving force to help shape the 21st-century workforce that meets the needs of current needs of all industries and job sectors in Georgia.
+Representative Boddie will be a driving force to help shape the 21st-century workforce that meets the needs of current industries and sectors in Georgia.

 NEWS: Georgians First Initiative

 Rep. Boddie Arguing Against Limited Medicaid Waiver and Arguing for Full Medicaid Expansion in Georgia.

 Representative William Boddie passed 22 bills in five years as a Democrat in the Georgia General Assembly.
 With those pieces of legislation, Representative Boddie has either been the lead sponsor or a lead co-sponsor on bills ranging from repealing the Citizens Arrest Statute in Georgia; to passing a Municipal Option Sales Tax (MOST) that would allow the cities of East Point, College Park, and Hapeville to call for a referendum to implement a 1-cent sales tax to improve the wastewater and sewer infrastructure in those cities.
 Representative Boddie has a proven track record for advocating for legislation and policy initiatives that will not only benefit his constituents of House District 62 but legislation and policy initiatives that will ultimately benefit all Georgians.